bwogit/CI_PP1_OCMII/README.md

 ### Colour

 The website is sober and non-aggressive.
-The site is purposely neutral with dark grey and light grey being the common colours.
-The advantage of this choice of colours is to make the pictures jump.
-The focus of the user is always on the pictures and information the websites provides.
+The site is purposely neutral with dark and light grey being the common colour theme.
+The advantage of this choice of colours is to make the pictures the main feature on the page.
+The user's focus should not be stray away from the pictures and the information they convey.

 ### Fonts